Thailand's crown prince becomes country's new king

 "May all the Thai people unite to pray that the powers of King Bhumibol and past kings protect the new king so that he may long reign as an idol and guardian of the Thai people," Prayuth said.

-(Reporting by Amy Sawitta Lefevre, Cod Satrusayang and Patpicha Tanakasempipat; Editing by Amy Sawitta Lefevre and Alex Richardson)
+Reporting by Amy Sawitta Lefevre, Cod Satrusayang and Patpicha Tanakasempipat; additional reporting by David Brunnstrom in Washington; Editing by Amy Sawitta Lefevre and Alex Richardson